 - Choose your sweet snacks wisely.
 Try to opt for chocolate in a cardboard wrapper rather than the foil/ plastic packaging that can’t be recycled.

 - Carry a reusable water bottle.
 We all know we need to stay hydrated, especially in summer, but why not do it without single use water bottles?
 As a nation we buy 38.5 million plastic bottle every day- horrifying I know and imagine how many don’t get recycled!
 Instead purchase a metal bottle which can be used time and time again to refill at home, or in a cafe or restaurant who are usually happy to oblige.
 Mine is the new Zanna Van Dijk for Chilly’s bottle.
+I would say this is an essential for having a plastic free summer.

 - Refuse plastic straws in your drink when you’re basking in a sunny beer gardens or sipping a cocktail by the beach.
 Plastic straws are one of the biggest culprits for washing up on beaches or filing the stomachs of marine life.
 If you struggle to drink without a straw, purchase reusable ones which can be rinsed and used over and over again.